chtrembl/azure-cloud/petstore/06-configure-ado-pipeline-for-ci-cd-into-aks/README.md

 In this section, we'll Configure an Azure DevOps Pipeline for Pet Store Service CI/CD into Azure Kubernetes Service

-By now you have a CI/CD GitHub Action that you can expirement with.
+By now you have a CI/CD GitHub Action that you can experiment with.
 This guide will give you a DevOps Pipeline with very similar tasks.
 We will then tie them together.

-This Pipeline will execute on any commit to petstoreapp, executing security scannning using Cred Scan, create a version file with build meta data (useful at runtime), execute unit test/code coverage (useful for dashboard metrics) and last but not least compile Compile the Spring Boot Pet Store Service, build the Docker Image and Deploy into AKS.
+This Pipeline will execute on any commit to petstoreapp, executing security scanning using Cred Scan, create a version file with build meta data (useful at runtime), execute unit test/code coverage (useful for dashboard metrics) and last but not least compile Compile the Spring Boot Pet Store Service, build the Docker Image and Deploy into AKS.

 https://github.com/chtrembl/azure-cloud

-Head to Azure DevOps and create and organziation & project if you do not have one (I have an organization called chtrembl and a project called PetStore) and lets get started.
+Head to Azure DevOps and create and organization & project if you do not have one (I have an organization called chtrembl and a project called PetStore) and lets get started.

 As we did with the GitHub Action, I have the manifests files already created here https://github.com/chtrembl/azure-cloud/tree/main/manifests, Although we can't simply import them, we can reuse them.
 I will walk you through that below.

 > 📝 Please Note, by now, https://github.com/chtrembl/azure-cloud should be forked.

-Within your DevOps Organziation, lets create a new Pipeline.
+Within your DevOps Organization, lets create a new Pipeline.
 Essentially what we are doing here is asking DevOps to setup the connectors to AKS for us, we will then use this meta data and paste into the manifests from https://github.com/chtrembl/azure-cloud/tree/main/manifests

 You should see something similar to the below image: